Whitemarsh Hall: Construction and appointments

 The mansion was lavishly decorated with statues, paintings, and tapestry that Stotesbury had collected over the years, a collection later bequeathed to the Philadelphia Museum of Art.
 The French 18th-century furniture was purchased through Lord Duveen, who had guided Stotesbury in assembling the second of America's great collections of English portraits, and the floor was lined with exquisite Oriental rugs, also purchased under the guidance of Duveen.
-Duveen also advised Stotesbury in purchases of French sculpture to decorate the huge mansion.
+Stotesbury was also advised by Duveen in the purchasing of French sculpture to decorate the huge mansion.

-The gardens and landscaping were designed by the great urbanist and architect Jacques Gréber, whose designs in the grand manner of André Le Nôtre for the Philadelphian P.A.B.
+The gardens and landscaping were designed by the urbanist and architect Jacques Gréber, whose designs in the grand manner of André Le Nôtre for the Philadelphian P.A.B.
 Widener at Lynnewood Hall had recommended him to Trumbauer and to Eva Stotesbury, who moved into a house next to the estate to follow the progress of construction at close hand.

 Life at Whitemarsh Hall

 The estate also included several lesser houses and utility buildings spread over the 400 acre, as well as four large greenhouses for growing trees and ferns.
 Smaller greenhouses were used for growing the many flowers needed to decorate the house for the lavish parties the Stotesburys liked to host.
 More than 70 gardeners worked at maintaining the grounds.
-The inside staff usually numbered forty, but many of them would follow the Stotesburys as they made their yearly pilgrimages to their Florida mansion, El Mirasol, for the winter and to Wingwood House, their mansion in Bar Harbor, Maine for the summer.
+The inside staff usually numbered 40, but many of them would follow the Stotesburys as they made their yearly pilgrimages to their Florida mansion, El Mirasol, for the winter and to Wingwood House, their mansion in Bar Harbor, Maine, for the summer.

 In addition to E. T., Eva and their servants, Whitemarsh Hall was also designed with Eva's two children in mind (adults by the time it opened), who were given their own rooms in the house.
 Her son Jimmy frequently resided within, as did (to a lesser extent) her daughter Louise.

 For about nine years the mansion was the site of lavish balls and receptions.
 The intensity of the party life dropped a bit after the Great Depression in 1929, and fell even more after 1933 when the Stotesburys were openly criticized for enjoying a life of splendor while most of the country suffered the hardships of the depression.
 The death of one of E. T. Stotesbury's own daughters in 1935 continued to dampen the Stotesburys' enthusiasm for festivities.

 Whitemarsh Hall had often been called the "American Versailles", because of the level of attention to detail in the gardens and in the main building.